Skip Navigation

 UniVote reveals where voters overwhelmingly agree on issues and policiesagreement that is deliberately ignored by the political establishment.

-It then helps voters utilize their consensus as the basis for united action at the ballot box.
+This revealed consensus gives voters the basis for united action at the ballot box.

 Pragmatic, solution-focused voters—Democrats, Republicans, and independents—constitute the majority of the electorate.
 Most: